Benefits of studying abroad

 The total difference in costs between a year at Nottingham and a year studying in New Zealand will depend on discretionary spending and how students spend their vacations, in particular, how much travelling they do.

-Students are not admitted to The University of Nottingham to read for the Law with New Zealand Law degree.
+Students are not admitted to the University of Nottingham to read for the Law with New Zealand Law degree.
 For this reason it is not in the UCAS handbook.

-The practice is to transfer up to four undergraduate students who have been admitted to the School and successfully completed their first year of study on either the LLB Law or the BA Law degree courses.
+The practice is to transfer up to two undergraduate students who have been admitted to the School and successfully completed their first year of study on either the LLB Law or the BA Law degree courses.

 The precise number of places is agreed with the law schools each year.
 Students will be selected for transfer on the basis of their examination performance in their first year of study, a legal reasoning test, an interview and their suitability for study abroad.